davideberly/GeometricTools/README.md

   execution after these exceptions, the applications perform correctly.
 If you then click the application Close icon, another Poco::NotFoundException is generated.
 You can continue execution after this exception.
 I have filed a report with NVIDIA, providing a minimal-code reproduction.
+I recently posted the workaround (listed below) and asked for status on the exception.
+  No response in that forum thread, so I suspect this is low priority for NVIDIA.

-  NOTE: Versions 531.29, 531.41, 531.61, 531.68, 531.79, and 532.03 of the driver were released
+  NOTE: Versions 531.29, 531.41, 531.61, 531.68, 531.79, 532.03, and 535.98
-  and have the same problem.
+  of the driver were released and have the same problem.

   WORKAROUND: This assumes you have checked the box in MSVS Exception Settings window that says "<All C++ Exceptions not in this list>".